setl4/setl4/data/README.md

 -   shakespeare-sonnets.txt         - Sonnets of William Shakespeard

-We wish to acknowledge the work of the many volunteer members of the Gutenberg Project who have compiled these texts --  as well as many, many others --
-and the project for making them freely available.
+We wish to acknowledge the work of the many volunteer members of the Gutenberg Project who have compiled these texts, and the project for making them freely available.

 A dictionary is to a language what sets are to mathematics: the foundation on which all else rests.